 Using File History

 File History is the primary backup solution for Windows 8, 8.1, 10, and 11.
-It regularly keeps versioned backups of your files, allowing you to restore specific versions of your data instead of the most recent version available.
+It regularly keeps versioned backups of your files, which allows you to restore specific versions of your data instead of the most recent version available.

 1. Open Start and search ‘File History’.
 Open it.Opening File History.